-Roman emperors ruled over the Imperial Roman Empire starting with Augustus from 27 BCE and continuing in the Western Roman Empire until the late 5th century CE and in the Eastern Roman Empire up to the mid-15th century CE.
-The emperors would take different titles such as Caesar and Imperator but it was always their command of the army which allowed them to keep their seat on one of history's most prestigious and long-lasting thrones.
+Roman emperors ruled the Roman Empire starting with Augustus in 27 BCE and continuing in the West until the late 5th century CE and in the Eastern Roman Empire up to the mid-15th century CE.
+The emperors took titles such as Caesar and Imperator but it was their command of the army which allowed them to keep the throne.

 From The Republic to The Imperial Era

 Before Rome was an empire, it was a republic with a long history of “democratic” rule.
 After ousting the Etruscans and their king, the city-state was ruled by a Senate and/or an assembly with elected magistrates - consuls and tribunes, both with a term of office limitations.
 After conquering the Italian peninsula, Rome gained considerable land through an aggressive military campaign - primarily in North Africa, Spain, Macedonia and Greece, plus various islands throughout the Mediterranean.

 Unfortunately, the size of the Republic placed considerable strain on its leadership; leaders, good and bad, rose through the political and military ranks to gain power, men such as Sulla, Gaius, Pompey and finally Julius Caesar; the latter would assume the ominous title of “dictator for life.”
 As one historian noted, various social, political, and economic forces could no longer be contained by the Republican leadership; change was inevitable.

 After the assassination of Julius Caesar by members of the Senate on the Ides of March, a battle, both political and military, ensued between the members of the so-called Second Triumvirate (Octavian, Mark Antony and Lepidus) with Octavian becoming the eventual victor.

 The First Emperor